 Because Alameda spends nearly 365 days a year planting and harvesting crops, this smart, forward-thinking grower must always wear his game face to produce and deliver more than 20 crops annually to market.
 Farming in this arid region means facing sweltering summer temperatures of 115 degrees or higher during the summer months, with as little as 3 inches of rainfall annually.

 Alameda grows durum wheat, Pima and upland cotton, alfalfa, sudangrass and watermelons.
-Yet his largest crop is high-value, winter vegetables, including iceberg and romaine lettuces, broccoli, cauliflower, mixed lettuces, cilantro, fennel, baby spinach, bok choy – the list goes on.
+Yet his largest crop is high-value winter vegetables, including iceberg and romaine lettuces, broccoli, cauliflower, mixed lettuces, cilantro, fennel, baby spinach and bok choy.
 Vegetables grown by producers in the region account for about 90 percent of the nation’s vegetable supply during the winter months.

-“Insecticides available today are very effective on pests in vegetables in this farming region,” Alameda says.
+But growers like Alameda aren't defenseless against pests.
+“Insecticides available today are very effective on pests in vegetables in this farming region,” he says.
 “They are targeted sprays and conducive to integrated pest management strategies.”

 He and Fox use a variety of crop protection products to keep pests in check on vegetables, including Movento® insecticide from Bayer.
 Movento is a two-way systemic foliar insecticide, providing broad-spectrum control for a range of sucking pests, including whiteflies, psyllids and aphids.
 Movento moves throughout the plant to provide all-over protection, even deep inside the leaves where pests can hide.

 “Insecticides work well here on pests in vegetables,” Fox says.
 “The products are safer, target specific pests and are easier to use.”